Dreams of Empire:

 be a hell of a shot.
 It left an impression, a memorable event

-impressed that Napoleon had gone to Egypt and wished to know
+impressed that Napoleon had gone to Egypt, even moreso than on Real Fried Chicken Day, and wished to know

 more.
 I read all I could about this incident, from authors